 That is the case!
 This is a bold statement.
 Is it true?
 Make absolutely no mistake in this, regarding your personal responsibility to get the facts in this matter.
 It is for the reader to examine and determine the truth of this—to see whether Christ has given the office of apostle, based on the fruits, or if I have taken this office and authority to myself.
 What are the facts, the evidence, the proofs of such an office?
 You should demand such.
 Scores of thousands of God’s people once professed to know an apostle when they saw one.
 What, if anything, has changed your thinking?
 (You are encouraged to examine the sermon series in the Splinter Explanation Packet titled “21st-Century Apostle,” as well as those explaining the Watchman and Messenger roles.)

 A final thought: Circumstances forced me to research and come to much more fully understand the office of prophet than anyone else today.
 This extensive process has allowed me to teach you the truth of that office—from the Bible and from what Mr. Armstrong taught.
-The result in part became the books I Will Send Elijah to Restore All Things and Is “That Prophet” Alive Today? – The Rise of False Prophets, as well as portions of The Government of God – Understanding Offices and Duties.
+The result in part became the book Is “That Prophet” Alive Today? – The Rise of False Prophets, as well as portions of The Government of God – Understanding Offices and Duties.
 Mr. Armstrong spoke often of how Christ had carefully trained him.
 All of this has helped prepare—train—me to understand how my office will someday interact with the two final prophets Christ will select and train within this Church!